 Before deciding on a forklift, take some time to ask your forklift provider about operator specific issues.
 Here is a list of questions to get clear answers to before purchase

-1. Is the visibility appropriate for the tasks the operator will be
+1. Is the visibility appropriate for the tasks the operator will be required to perform?

 As a safety concern, proper visibility is essential.
 Operating a forklift in the narrow confines of a warehouse can be hazardous for both operator and workers on the floor.
 The many blind spots that exist in the warehouse layout are hazardous enough.
 Ensure that these hazards are not exacerbated by a poorly designed forklift with impeded visibility.
 Get feedback from your operators to ensure that what is promised in a spec sheet actually performs on the warehouse floor before purchase.